github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/managing-the-security-manager-role-in-your-organization.md

 {% endnote %}

-Members of your organization's Owners team can give security management permissions to teams by assigning the *security manager* role.
+Members of your organization's Owners team can grant a team the permissions to manage security alerts and settings across your organization, as well as read permissions on all organization repositories, by assigning the security manager role.

 ## Permissions for the security manager role